Upsales General Terms and conditions

-“Documentation”: Any manual, instruction or other documentation related to the Service, provided through Upsales’ website www.upsales.com or otherwise disclosed by Upsales to the Customer, including updates of such documents that Upsales duly notifies the Customer about.
+“Documentation”: Any manual, instruction or other documentation related to the Service (including Security White Paper), provided at Upsales’ website www.upsales.com or otherwise disclosed by Upsales to the Customer, including updates of such documents that Upsales duly notifies the Customer about.

 “Regular User Support”: General information and guidance that Upsales provides to the Customer in response to support requests by the Customer in relation to the Service - which are provided by email or telephone on weekdays between 8 am and 5 pm (CET), unless otherwise agreed - or any agreed upon support level agreement.
 For the avoidance of doubt, Regular User Support shall not include further services provided by Upsales in connection with the Customer’s support requests, such as specific configurations, integrations or adaptions of the Service or other consultancy services.

 “Third Party Applications”: Any web or other software services or applications that utilize or interact with the Service, including all software, content, services, technology, data and other digital materials included or made available therein, created, offered, supported and maintained by third parties.

-3. The Service
+3. The Service and Upsales’ obligations

-3.1 Subject to the terms in the Agreement and the Customer’s fulfillment of its payment obligations, Upsales gives the Customer a non-exclusive, time limited and non-transferrable license and right to use the Service for the Customer’s own business only, with a maximum number of user licenses as specified in the Main Agreement.
-Upsales shall be considered to have delivered the Service at the time when Upsales connects the Service to the internet and activates the Customer’s user experience.
-Upsales shall make updates to the Service as it deems fit, with one week’s written notice prior to such update being released.
+3.1 Subject to the terms in the Agreement and the Customer’s fulfillment of its payment obligations, Upsales gives the Customer a non-exclusive, time limited and non-transferrable license and right to use the Service for the Customer’s own business only, with a maximum number of user licenses as specified in the Subscription.

+3.4 Upsales is constantly working to improve the Service and the Customer’s user experience.
+Upsales shall make updates to the Service (including the Service Description) as it deems fit and inform the Customer with one week’s written notice prior to such update being released.
 Changes in layout or graphics as well as other updates that are not expected by Upsales to materially restrict the Customer’s use of the Service may, however, be made without notice.

 4. Use of the Service

 4.1 The Customer shall comply with and always use the Service in accordance with the Documentation and relevant laws and regulations, and bears sole responsibility for such compliance.
-The Customer is entirely responsible for all Costumer Data and activities that occur under its account and user licenses.
+The Customer is entirely responsible for all Customer Data and activities that occur under its account and user licenses.

 4.2 Upsales’ “Fair Usage Policy”, as updated from time to time and made available at Upsales’ website www.upsales.com, contains principles for certain Service functions, such as the number of e-mails that can be sent by use of the Service, and will at all times apply to the Customer’s use of the Service.

-4.3 The Service may not be used (i) for any unlawful or other purpose for which it is not intended, including to transmit, upload or post any computer viruses or other harmful files or codes; (ii) in any way so that the functionality of the Service is impaired, or in a way that is damaging or disruptive to other users or their use of the Service or equipment; (iii) in a manner that could be perceived as defamatory or offensive in any way; or (iv) in any other way that could reasonably be expected to affect Upsales or the Service adversely or reflect negatively on the goodwill, name or reputation of Upsales or the Service.
+4.4 The Service may not be used (i) for any unlawful or other purpose for which it is not intended, including to transmit, upload or post any computer viruses or other harmful files or codes; (ii) in any way so that the functionality of the Service is impaired, or in a way that is damaging or disruptive to other users or their use of the Service or equipment; (iii) in a manner that could be perceived as defamatory or offensive in any way; or (iv) in any other way that could reasonably be expected to affect Upsales or the Service adversely or reflect negatively on the goodwill, name or reputation of Upsales or the Service.

-4.5 The Customer shall indemnify Upsales from and against any costs or claims, resulting from the Customer’s use of the Service in violation of the Agreement, including this section 4.
+4.6 The Customer shall indemnify Upsales from and against any costs or claims, resulting from the Customer’s use of the Service in violation of the Agreement, including this section 4.

 5. Information and Security etc.

-5.1 The Customer shall provide Upsales with all information reasonably requested in order to set up and provide the Service, and promptly notify Upsales of any change in such information.
+5.2 The Customer shall provide Upsales with all information reasonably requested in order to set up and provide the Service, and promptly notify Upsales of any change in such information.

-5.2 The Customer is responsible for (i) keeping all passwords and account details confidential; (ii) immediately notifying Upsales if suspected or unauthorised access to the Service occurs, or any other breach of security; and (iii) maintaining all equipment, software, applications, communication services and routines, including the security of the Customer’s IT environment’s, required in order to use the Service or otherwise instructed by Upsales from time to time.
+5.4 The Customer is responsible for (i) keeping all passwords and account details confidential; (ii) immediately notifying Upsales if suspected or unauthorised access to the Service occurs, or any other breach of security; and (iii) maintaining all equipment, software, applications, communication services and routines, including the security of the Customer’s IT environment’s, required in order to use the Service or otherwise reasonably instructed by Upsales from time to time.
 For the avoidance of doubt, Upsales is not liable for the Customer’s hardware or software, including uploaded files or data, or unauthorised use of the user accounts or of the Service.

 6. Availability and Support

 6.2 TThe Service shall be considered available if the login to the cloud based software is operational.
 Insignificant inconveniences shall not result in the Service being unavailable.
 In particular, the Service shall not be deemed unavailable when (i) Upsales performs scheduled service or maintenance on the Service, of which the Customer has been informed no less then forty-eight (48) hours in advance; (ii) the downtime is caused by emergency shutdowns, necessary to protect the Service from viruses, DDoS or other hacker attacks, etc.; or (iii) the Service is down due to circumstances beyond Upsales’ control, including, but not limited to, loss of electricity, network or communication.
-Scheduled service or maintenance, pursuant to item (i) above, shall, to the extent possible, occur outside of usual business hours and not more often than once a month, unless otherwise agreed.
+Scheduled service or maintenance, pursuant to item (i) above, shall, to the extent possible, occur outside of usual business hours and not more often than twice a month, unless otherwise agreed.

-|1||Below 99.8 %, above 99.0 %||10 % of the Quarterly Fee|
+|1||Below 99.8 %, above 99.0 %||

 |2||Below 99.0 %, above 98.0 %||

 |3||Below 98.0 %, above 97.0 %||

-|4||Below 97.0 %, above 96.0 %||40 % of the Quarterly Fee|
+|4||Below 97.0 %, above 96.0 %||

-|5||Below 96.0 %, above 95.0 %||50 % of the Quarterly Fee|
+|5||Below 96.0 %, above 95.0 %||

 6.4 Availability under section 6.3 above shall be measured in accordance with the following formula: